West Bengal National University of Juridical Sciences

-The West Bengal National University of Juridical Sciences (WBNUJS or NUJS) is a National Law University located in Bidhannagar, Kolkata, West Bengal, India.
-In 2021, it was ranked fourth among law colleges in India by National Institutional Ranking Framework and second by India Today.
-It comes under the exclusive chancellorship and purview of the Chief Justice of India.
+The West Bengal National University of Juridical Sciences (WBNUJS or NUJS or NLU Kolkata) is a National Law University (NLU) located in Bidhannagar, Kolkata, West Bengal, India.
+In 2024, it was ranked 4th among law colleges in India by National Institutional Ranking Framework and 2nd by India Today.
+It comes under the exclusive chancellorship and purview of the Chief Justice of India and is considered to be one of the best law schools in the country.

-The university was one of the first law universities to offer a five-year integrated B.A.
-LLB (Hons.) degree program, and an LLM program.
-Admission to the B.A.
-LLB degree program is through the Common Law Admission Test, a highly competitive, nationwide entrance examination, held jointly by the national law schools.
-NUJS also offers MPhil, Ph.D., and diplomas in business laws and other programs, in addition to a number of online courses.